Compare Payment Gateway Quotes

 How Do Payment Processors Work

-5. The card issuer approves or declines the transaction and sends the message back to the payment brand.
+3. The payment processor sends an authorisation request to the customer’s bank.
+The bank either approves or declines the transaction and sends the message back to the business’s bank.
+All this communication is done via the payment processor.

 Compare Payment Gateway Quotes Today